Xamez/validation-logiciel-tp3/README.md

 > NOTE: Occasionally, the api crashes due to a heap overrun during testing, causing an error in subsequent tests.

-We can see that as the load increases, delays increase exponentially.
+We can see that as the load increases, delays increase exponentially, as well as ram usage